kinsella272727/creativeCoding/P.1 Color/Exercise 5 - Color Palettes From Images/step03/README.md

 ## Step 3

-//this will draw the colors using the array
+This will draw the colors using the array

 ```js
 var i = 0;